notadeejay/rbc-training/data/Week 1 Day 2/07__Add About Section__Exercise.md

 - [ ] Two `<p>` tags with some awesome information about **you**

 If you've suddenly found yourself with a serious case of writers block, and are unsure of what to write about yourself, a common technique is to use *Lorem Ipsum* text.
+It offers filler text that you can use as your building out your webpage.

-[Meet the Ipsums](http://meettheipsums.com/) is a great site to find filler text for your project.
+[Meet the Ipsums](http://meettheipsums.com/) is a great place to find some themed filler text.